-CLASS FA-1 - CAKE DECORATING - grades 3 - 5

-CLASS FA-2 - CAKE DECORATING - grades 6 - 8

-CLASS FA-3 - CAKE DECORATING - grades 9 and up
+CLASS FA-1 - CAKE DECORATING - grades 3 - 5 CLASS FA-2 - CAKE DECORATING - grades 6 - 8 CLASS FA-3 - CAKE DECORATING - grades 9 and up

 Open to members enrolled in Cake Decorating project or similar program.
 Include frosting recipe.
 Items will be destroyed at the end of the fair!
-Judged on decoration only, may be cake, pan or other suitable non-edible surface.
+Entire exhibit must be edible (excluding what is removed before cutting) Include all recipes.
 An additional, non-premium award in cake decorating will be the "Peoples' Choice Award".
+Cake Decorating will be conferenced judged on the Wednesday of the fair at 5:30